Chudische/Shabashka/README.md

 ### Email Configuration

 Shabashka uses Gmail's SMTP server for sending emails.
 To enable this feature, you will need to configure your Gmail account to allow access for less secure apps.

+For testing purposes you can use Django console backend in `settings.py`:

+    EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend'

 ## API Documentation